cloudcosmonaut/cloudcosmonaut.github.io/content/posts/2021/04/run-unit-tests-for-every-pull-request-with-github-actions.md

 ## Code coverage

-You might want to track changes in code coverage to get some idea on the quality of code.
-With Codecov you need to add an Acces Token when your project is on a private repo.
+When your code changes over time, you might want to know how your code coverage changes over time.
+You can do this with Codecov.
+If you use a private repo, you need to add a Codecov Access Token.

 ```yaml
     - uses: codecov/codecov-action@v1